Patient education: Nausea and vomiting in infants and children (Beyond the Basics)

 NAUSEA AND VOMITING DIAGNOSIS

-Most children with vomiting do not need to be seen by a healthcare provider.
+Most children with vomiting do not need to be seen by a health care provider.
 However, you should monitor for signs that the child is getting worse or not getting better within 24 hours.
-If your child has severe pain or has signs of dehydration, they should be seen sooner.
-If you are concerned about your child, call the child's doctor or nurse (see 'When to seek help' below).
+If your child has severe or persistent pain or has signs of dehydration, she or he should be seen sooner.
+If you are concerned about your child, call the child's doctor or nurse.
+(See 'When to seek help' below.)

 If the child sees a doctor or nurse, he or she will review the child's medical history, perform an exam, and if needed, perform testing.